The Battleaxe: Reception

 The Monthly Film Bulletin wrote: "Unsubtle romantic comedy in need of more incisive court-room characterisation and less hasty direction.
 The playing is over-anxious."

-Kine Weekly wrote: "The picture, fashioned with TV-like hastiness, has some rough edges, but the overall effect ls not unfunny.
-Jill Ireland makes a refined and ravishing, Audrey, and Francis Matthews pulls a few rabbits out of the hat as Tony, but Joan Haythorne overdoes it a bit as the suspicious and arrogant Mrs. Page.
+Kine Weekly wrote: "The picture, fashioned with TV-like hastiness, has some rough edges, but the overall effect is not unfunny.
+Jill Ireland makes a refined and ravishing Audrey, and Francis Matthews pulls a few rabbits out of the hat as Tony, but Joan Haythorne overdoes it a bit as the suspicious and arrogant Mrs. Page.
 The rest get by.
 The dovetailing of the many flashbacks is firm, and the denouement has a showmanlike twist."